 It hurts to hear, but as a traditional photographer, you may not be used to working with motion as a concept.
 Sure, you may have experience capturing still images of objects that are in motion, but this is a wholly different practice than working as a film or motion editor.

-With motionography, you are also expanding your skillset to include these similar – but different – editing techniques.
 You can actually add film and motion editing to your resume confidently.

 Should You Explore Motionography?